rgdavies92/tensorflow-spam/README.md

 # Closing thoughts

 I'm a little concerned about how the GloVe embedding will handle 'text speak' where characters were once limited.
 It might be that this model actually performs better on email spam than text spam.
 Maybe it's not true that all spam is equal.

+If the BiLSTM model pays heeds to preceding and succeeding context, then might it be important to retain some of the punctuation through tokenization?
+Punctuation is instrumental in providing context and so might be beneficial with this BiLSTM RNN model.
+I'll be sure to test this if I'm ever working on something like this in a production scenario.

 Back on my spam problem, the first step was to use the `Tokenizer` class and `pad_sequences` module from TensorFlow and Keras.
 The Tokenizer class has allowed each message to be vectorised by turning it into a sequence of integers where each integer is the index of a token in a dictionary.
 The default behaviour of Tokenizer is to filter all punctuation besides the ' character and convert all text to lower-case.